Climate change in Europe: Diseases

 In 2019 for the first time, cases of Zika fever were diagnosed in Europe not because people traveled to tropical countries like Brazil, but from local mosquitos.
 Evidence indicating that the warming climate change in the area is the primary cause of this fever.
 It is thought that climate change could lead to dengue fever epidemics in Europe by 2100 if Aedes mosquito vectors become established.

 Mitigation

 In the beginning of the 21st century the European Union, began to conceive the European Green Deal as its main program of climate change mitigation.
 The European Union claims that it has already achieved its 2020 target for emission reduction and has the legislation needed to achieve the 2030 targets.
 Already in 2018, its GHG emissions were 23% lower than in 1990.

+In May 2024, a report has been published summarizing the main achievements of the European Union in the environmental domain from 2019.

 Paris Agreement

 On April 22, 2016, the Paris Climate Accords were signed by all but three countries around the world.
 The conference to talk about this document was held in Paris, France.
 This put Europe in the epicenter of talks about the environment and climate change.
 The EU was the first major economy that decided to submit its intended contribution to the new agreement in March 2015.
 The EU ratified the Paris Agreement on October 5, 2015.

 In these talks the countries agreed that they all had a long-term goal of keeping global warming to well below 2 degrees Celsius.
 They agreed that global emissions need to peak as soon as possible, and recognize that this will take longer for developing countries.
 On the subject of transparency the countries agreed that they would meet every five years to set ambitious goals, report their progress to the public and each other, and track progress for their long-term goals throughout a transparent and accountable system.

 The countries recognized the importance of non-party stakeholders to be involved in this process.
 Cities, regions, and local authorities are encouraged to uphold and promote regional and international cooperation.

 The Paris agreement is a legally international agreement, its main goal is to limit global warming to below 1.5 degrees Celsius, compared to pre-industrial levels.
 The Nationally Determined Contributions (NDC's) are the plans to fight climate change adapted for each country.
 Every party in the agreement has different targets based on its own historical climate records and country's circumstances and all the targets for each country are stated in their NDC.